 Between them, they hold 95% of the UK market with PowerKaddy being the market leader with a 60% share compared to MotoCaddy’s 35%.

-5. Warranty – Having spoken with a number of retailers and it would seem some electric carts are more prone to faults that other.
+Having spoken with a number of retailers and it would seem some electric carts are more prone to faults than others.

 One retailer said, “We do occasionally see PowerKaddy’s trolleys returned but rarely do we see a return from MotoCaddy purchasers”.